topo-gps/topo-gps-manual/en/routes/routes_search.rst

 Filtering routes
 ~~~~~~~~~~~~~~~~
-It is also possible to filter routes on location and on route type.
+It is also possible to filter routes on location, length and type.
 To enable a filter, tap the filter button in the routes screen (just below the search bar on the right hand side).
 If the filter is enabled, the filter button has a blue background, as in the figure below.
 If the filter is disabled, only the edge of the filter button is blue, as in the figure above.

 .. figure:: ../_static/route-search3.png
    :height: 568px